Extraltodeus/pre_cfg_comfy_nodes_for_ComfyUI/README.md

 ### Side use:

 - If only using a mask for the input, will apply the selected maximum scale to the target area.
-- If nothing is connected: will use random noise as guide.
+- If nothing is connected: will use the positive prediction as guide for 74% of the sigma and the negative for the last part.

 Note: